crashoverride777/swifty-receipt-validator/README.md

               // `StoreKit` event handlers may be called on a background queue.
 Ensure unlocking products gets called on main queue. dispatch_async(dispatch_get_main_queue()) { [unowned self] in
                    /// Your code to unlock product for "transaction.payment.productIdentifier"
-                  /// I usually use delegation here, passing in the prodcutID, to unlock the correct product.
+                  /// I usually use delegation here, passing in the productID, to unlock the correct product.
               }
           }